How to Make

 react with the milk, further aiding the process of converting the

-buttermilk, yoghurt, or dried cultures from cheese suppliers in the
+buttermilk, yogurt, or dried cultures from cheese suppliers in the

 form of mesophilic or thermophilic cultures, each of which when added,